sure-trust/G1_DSA_Python/README.md

 <h3 align="center">SURE Trust - Skill Upgradation for Rural-youth Empowerment Trust</h3>
-  <h2> Data Structures and Algorithms with C++ - G1 </h2>
+  <h2> Data Structures and Algorithms with Python - G1 </h2>
 </div>

-Welcome to the SURE Trust G1 Data Structures and Algorithms with C++ Training repository for Mechanical Engineers.
-This repository serves as a central hub for all materials and resources related to the training course during the second batch of training AutoCad & Solidworks course.
+Welcome to the SURE Trust G1 Data Structures and Algorithms with Python Training repository.
+This repository serves as a central hub for all materials and resources related to the training course during the second batch of training Data Structures and Algorithms with Python Training course.

 ## About SURE Trust